wayfair-archive/kombucha/README.md

 }
 ```
 In order to create a `graphQL` query, change the `__snapType` to `__GRAPHQL` and provide the `queryContent` object.
-* Provide a `URL` to a query file by setting the `queryFile` key or provide the query itself by setting the `queryText` key.
+* Provide a `URL` to a query file by setting the `queryFile` key or provide the query string itself by setting the `queryText` key.
 * The variables for the query are provided by using the `variables` key.
-* Optinaly, a graphQL opeation name for the query can be set by using the `operationName`.
+* Optinaly, a graphQL opeation name for the query can be set by using the `operationName` key.

 #### Customizing output